jahangeeraslam1/logInjestionProject/section5/README.md

 As mentioned above, we must structure the log being sent to Chronicle in the appropriate format.

 The log_type chosen here will ensure it is being parsed by Chronicle parsers properly, so please select one carefully from the list here...
+[Google Cloud Chronicle Ingestion API Documentation](https://cloud.google.com/chronicle/docs/reference/ingestion-api)

 ```python
 def send_to_chronicle(session, log_entry):